textpattern/textpattern/README.txt

 * NOTE: Upgrades from versions prior to 4.7.0 may present an 'Unknown section' message on the front side after updated files have been transferred and before the first admin-side log in.
-The message will disappear following the first log in when the upgrade scripts are run.
+The message will disappear following the first log in when the database upgrade scripts are run.

 == Upgrading ==